dpretet/friscv/doc/traps.md

 CSR Chapter:

-Attempts to access a non-existent CSR raise an illegal instruction exception.
+- Attempts to access a non-existent CSR raise an illegal instruction exception.

-Attempts to access a CSR without appropriate privilege level or to write a read-only register also raise illegal instruction exceptions.
+- Attempts to access a CSR without appropriate privilege level or to write a read-only register also raise illegal instruction exceptions.

-Machine-mode standard read-write CSRs 0x7A0–0x7BF are reserved for use by the debug system.
+- Machine-mode standard read-write CSRs 0x7A0–0x7BF are reserved for use by the debug system.
   Implementations should raise illegal instruction exceptions on machine-mode access to the latter set of registers.

-Implementations are permitted but not required to raise an illegal instruction exception if an instruction attempts to write a non-supported value to a WLRL field.
+- Implementations are permitted but not required to raise an illegal instruction exception if an instruction attempts to write a non-supported value to a WLRL field.

 MSTATUS Chapter:

+- Interrupts are globally enabled when xIE=1 and globally disabled when xIE=0
+    - Interrupts for lower-privilege modes, w < x, are always globally disabled regardless of the setting of any global wIE
+    - Interrupts for higher-privilege modes, y > x, are always globally enabled regardless of the setting of the global yIE

+- For lower privilege modes, any trap (synchronous or asynchronous) is usually taken at a higher privilege mode with interrupts disabled upon entry.
+- The higher-level trap handler will either service the trap and return using the stacked information, or, if not returning immediately to the interrupted context, will save the privilege stack before re-enabling interrupts, so only one entry per stack is required.

+- An MRET or SRET instruction is used to return from a trap in M-mode or S-mode respectively

-The mstatus register keeps track of and controls the hart’s current operating state.
+- The mstatus register keeps track of and controls the hart’s current operating state.

-Virtual memory, N/A
+- Virtual memory, N/A for the moment

-Extension Context Status in mstatus Register
+- Extension Context Status in mstatus Register

-When an extension’s status is set to off, any instruction that attempts to read or write the corresponding state will cause an illegal instruction exception
+- When an extension’s status is set to off, any instruction that attempts to read or write the corresponding state will cause an illegal instruction exception

 MTVEC:

-The mtvec register is an MXLEN-bit read/write register that holds trap vector configuration, consisting of a vector base address (BASE) and a vector mode (MODE).
+- The mtvec register is an MXLEN-bit read/write register that holds trap vector configuration, consisting of a vector base address (BASE) and a vector mode (MODE).

-Vectored mode: Asynchronous interrupts set pc to BASE+4×cause, else BASE
+- Vectored mode: Asynchronous interrupts set pc to BASE+4×cause, elsepc is to set to BASE

 MEDELEG / MIDELEG

-To indicate that certain exceptions and interrupts should be processed directly by a lower privilege level
+- To indicate that certain exceptions and interrupts should be processed directly by a lower privilege level

 MIP / MIE

-Synchronous exceptions are of lower priority than all interrupts.

 MEPC